Aditya-Sampathkumar/reimagined-tribble/README.md

-Just a trial brach to learn Git and GitHub.
+Just a trial branch to learn Git and GitHub.